Sourcery-info/sourcery-info/docs/Queue.md

 ## Overview

-The queue is a simple Redis queue that is used to process files.
+The queue is BullMQ on Redis that to process files in a pipeline.
 It is designed to be a simple and scalable solution for processing files.

 ## Queue Structure

-We use Redis (KeyDB) and BullMQ for the queue.
+We use Redis and BullMQ for the queue.
 The queue functions are available in the `@sourcery/queue` package.

 There is a `SourceryPub` and a `SourcerySub` object.
 - The `SourceryPub` is used to add jobs to the queue.
 It is located at `@sourcery/queue/src/pub.ts`.